Transfer Degree Students

 To be admitted to a degree or certificate program, students must graduate high school with a regular diploma or higher.
 High school certificates of attendance, special diplomas or the like are not sufficient for admission to a degree or certificate program.
 Students falling into this category may substitute acceptable scores on the HSE examination or apply as a non-degree student.
 See the Admission of Non-Degree Students section for admission requirements for students not seeking a degree.

 Public Tennessee High Schools: In addition to the above requirements, the transcript of graduates of Tennessee public high schools must include a notation indicating that the student passed the required proficiency exam beginning with the 1983 graduating class.

-High School Equivalency Diploma: Applicants 18 years of age or over may be admitted with an average score of 45 or more on the General Educational Development (GED) Test.
-Official scores on the GED should be mailed directly to the Office of Admissions from the testing agency.
+High School Equivalency Diploma: Applicants 18 years of age or over may be admitted with an average score of 45 or more on the General Educational Development (HSE) Test.
+Official scores on the HSE should be mailed directly to the Office of Admissions from the testing agency.

 ACE Diploma: The American Council on Education External Diploma may be accepted in lieu of a high school transcript for students who completed high school requirements and received the ACE Diploma.

 - Transfer Credentials:

 Applicants for admission seeking a degree from Volunteer State Community College who have enrolled for any credit classes in another institution of higher education, regardless of whether they wish to receive credit for it, must submit a complete official transcript to the Office of Admissions from each institution attended.
 Faxed or student issued copies of transcripts are not considered official.
 In every case, credentials must include a complete record of credits earned in all previous secondary schools attended and a complete record of grades from all collegiate institutions attended.
 Failure to indicate previous college attendance on the application for admission may subject the student to dismissal from the College.

 Transfer students should refer to the Granting Transfer Credit section for information on course evaluation and credit transferability.